nicu1999/WebProgramming/README.md

 # Final assignment for Web Programming Course

-###Terminology:
+## Features
 	WAYPOINT: Location on map.
 Can be "friendly" or "dangerous".

 	Is comprised of a physical location you can see on the map.

-	Waypoints can be added on the map:
+	Waypoints can be added on the map by an app admin
-		-an application admin adds it (can be friendly/dangerous)

 	If you acces it (by clicking) you can see its description (if it has any), its comment section and it's attributes.